 Strategy 2g: Monitor districts' and BOCES' plans for offering high-quality online and/or blended learning and for ensuring equitable access to the internet for all of their students.
 Identify funding sources and other opportunities to increase access to broadband services for students, educators, and other staff who lack stable, reliable internet access for both traditional in-person, online, and blended learning.

 Tribes - Colorado Commission on Indian Affairs (CCIA)

-- Southern Ute Indian Tribe Broadband Plan - Ute Mountain Ute Tribe's Broadband Roadmap throughout the year.
-The CBO created two programs to support stakeholders as they navigate state and federal funding for broadband projects:
+- Southern Ute Indian Tribe Broadband Plan - Ute Mountain Ute Tribe's Broadband Roadmap

 5.8 Technical Assistance